edgarasf123/donation-system-credit-gmod/README.md

+## ⚠️Warning⚠️

+This is one of my old code, and some parts most likely outdated.
+I have no interest or time to actually go over the code.
+If someone wants to use this, feel free to fix it.

 # donation-system-credit-gmod

 This is heavily upgraded version of my first [Automated Donation System](https://github.com/edgarasf123/donation-system-gmod), which has been sold for over a year.